2026 Kids Book Fest

-Illustration by Trace Bella from the book Treeshape published by Allen & Unwin
+Illustration by Trace Balla from the book Treeshape published by Allen & Unwin

 Writing Competition

-Grab a pen and some paper and share your brilliant ideas with us!
-You can enter short stories, poetry, flash fiction or true tales—we’re excited to see writing in all of its forms.
+Have you got a great idea for a story?
+You can enter with a short story, poetry, flash fiction or true tale—we’re excited to see writing in all of its forms.
 We are looking for stories that show creativity, originality and a way with words.

 Illustration Competition